 These shifts are happening worldwide, with women often most affected, as McKinsey’s research findings suggested.
 This research also reveals that about 24% of currently employed women stand at risk due to the globally rising automation trends in industries.

-Some jobs might disappear because of technological advancement and workforce transformation through workforce automation processes, creating what we call ‘job displacement’.
+Some jobs might disappear because of technological advancement and workforce transformation through workflow automation processes, creating what we call ‘job displacement’.
 In the meantime, there’s always room for productivity enhancement within a transformed labour market accompanied by a potential economic impact that benefits businesses worldwide if managed well.

 This is why we should keep an eye on how job automation affects employment and equip ourselves for inevitable disruptions caused by increasing adaption towards business process automation tools and practices within industries.